Tolkien's artwork

 Tolkien's artwork was a key element of his creativity from the time when he began to write fiction.
-The philologist and author J. R. R. Tolkien prepared illustrations for his Middle-earth fantasy books, facsimile artefacts, more or less "picturesque" maps, calligraphy, and sketches and paintings from life.
-Some of his artworks combined several of these elements to support his fiction.
+A professional philologist, J. R. R. Tolkien prepared a wide variety of materials to support his fiction, including illustrations for his Middle-earth fantasy books, facsimile artefacts, more or less "picturesque" maps, calligraphy, and sketches and paintings from life.
+Some of his artworks combined several of these elements.

 In his lifetime, some of his artworks were included in his novels The Hobbit and The Lord of the Rings; others were used on the covers of different editions of these books.
 Posthumously, collections of his artworks have been published, and academics have begun to evaluate him as an artist as well as an author.